Dengyuemed/dengyuemed.github.io/_posts/2026-03-20-targeted-protein-degradation-tpd-2-0-protac-molecular-glue-lytac.md

 description: "Targeted protein degradation (TPD) is redefining drug discovery.
 From PROTAC to molecular glue and LYTAC, explore how TPD 2.0 enables elimination of previously undruggable targets."
 ---

+# From Inhibition to Elimination: How Targeted Protein Degradation (TPD 2.0) Is Reshaping Drug Development

 ![TPD Mechanism](/assets/images/tpd-mechanism.png)

 Over the past decades, “inhibition” has been the dominant paradigm in drug development—using small molecules or antibodies to block protein function.
 However, this strategy faces growing limitations.
 Many disease-driving proteins remain “undruggable,” and even when successfully inhibited, resistance often emerges through mutation or overexpression.